pburkholder/career-dr/Advisory.md

 13. SPOF and Horizontal Scaling: Everything we discussed so far is about you, as single working unit.
 That makes you a single-point of failure, as it were.
 How do we introduce redundancy, or enabling scaling, into this system?
 By employee organizing -- and here we go into content _not_ endorsed by my advisory panel....

-Jill, Tony, Rick:

-As I mentioned, I'm giving an Ignite talk at DevOpsDays DC next week, where I thought I'd apply general DevOps principles to the idea of "Disaster Recovery for your Career."

-Personally, I like to know that any advice I'm hearing has been validated by other knowledgeable folks and is not just one person's opinion.
-So I thought it would be useful for my audience to know to that I'm not just making shit up.

-Nothing I'm saying in my first 12 slides is particularly controversial, so what I'm asking is:
-a) correct me if I'm saying something particularly off-key or
-b) pipe up if I'm missing something obviously useful, especially if it maps to a technical practice.

-If you can, please comment on this pull request before EOD Wednesday.
-Thanks! -Peter